konfuzio-ai/konfuzio-sdk/quickstart-pycharm.md

 ### SDK Quickstart with PyCharm

 #### 1. PyCharm Setup
+PyCharm is a widespread common Integrated Development Environment (IDE) with strong debugging functionalities, which is why we choose PyCharm as our preferred IDE in this context.
 To start off with, please download the Community version of PyCharm for your respective operating system here: https://www.jetbrains.com/de-de/pycharm/download/#section=windows.
 Once it is dowloaded, create a new Project in PyCharm (File -> New Project).
 Please also refer to this documentation for further explanations: https://www.jetbrains.com/help/pycharm/creating-empty-project.html.

 #### 2. Create a Virtual Environment
-As we want to execute our project/main file with our Konfuzio SDK package, we need a virtual enviroment with a python version > 3.6.
+As we want to execute our project with our Konfuzio SDK package, we need a virtual enviroment which is based on the Python version 3.8.
+This Python version is the most widespread and commonly used version which still represents a good trade-off between newness and stability.
 To create such a virtual environment, please refer to this documentation which describes the steps in detail: https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env.

 To connect this virtual environment to your project, make sure that it is selected as the Python interpreter (see bottom right corner) and in the project setting preferences (top right corner -> Project -> Python Interpreter).
 Nutzen lokales Venv, da Nutzer der community version kein Debugging von Containern oder SSH durchführen können.